michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

         more sustainable and just natural resource management practices and policies.

 <p>  My current research projects include the following: </p>
-   * supporting land-use decisions to advancing sustainability goals (with a particular focus on mining and community forestry),
+   - Supporting land-use decisions to advancing sustainability goals (with a particular focus on mining and community forestry),
-   * Using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues and
+   - Using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues and
-   * Examining the human dimensions of forest and aquatic ecosystems in the tropics
+   - Examining the human dimensions of forest and aquatic ecosystems in the tropics
 </p>

-<p> I am actively involved in several <b> equity & diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector.
+<p> I am actively involved in several <b> equity & diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector, including:
 </p>
-   * Member of the Equality and Diversity Working Group (EDWG) for the British Ecological Society (BES)
+   - Member of the Equality and Diversity Working Group (EDWG) for the British Ecological Society (BES)
-   * Steering Committee member for the Equity and Diversity for all Genders in Ecology (EDGE) Gender Network, BES
+   - Steering Committee member for the Equity and Diversity for all Genders in Ecology (EDGE) Gender Network, BES
-   * Postgraduate Equity, Diversity, and Inclusion (EDI) representative in the School of Anthropology and Conservation (SAC), University of Kent
-   * Member of the Women in Conservation Canterbury (WCCN) Network
+   - Member of the Women in Conservation Canterbury (WCCN) Network
 </p>